 - Blended Courses – these are courses that are part face-to-face and part online.
 The amount of time spent face to face and online is determined by individual instructors.

 Extended learning courses meet the same standards as our traditional, face-to-face courses.
 They differ in that they represent a different delivery method and require students to be more responsible for their learning.
-See the handbook section on “How to be Successful” to see if this style of learning is right for you, or take an online assessment and get your confidential online learning readiness report.
+See the handbook section on “How to be Successful” to see if this style of learning is right for you.

 Interested in non-credit online classes?
 Go to www.ed2go.com/fvccce.